 Statutes of Limitation on Liability

 Often times, insurance records remain relevant for much longer than you might imagine, which can lead to financial gains.
 One of the reasons your old insurance policies still hold value is that there simply is no statute of limitation on liability.
 What exactly does that mean?
 It means that an insurance provider is responsible for any damage that took place during the coverage periods, if the damage was covered by the policy, no matter when it is being claimed.
+The provider also has responsibilities to maintain good faith in all insurance related business, so we’ll make sure that transparency is upheld as well.

 For example, when it comes to commercial general liability insurance, if the damage occurred during the policy years, then the policy provider is responsible for the claim.
 However, the good news for you is that since there was a policy and the policy covers the damage, the policy provider must cover the claim no matter what.
 Most forms of general liability insurance have no specific expiration date–making those old insurance documents more valuable than you could possibly imagine.